-One of our plastic and reconstructive surgeons here at the Breast Reconstruction Surgery Center, a “Center of Excellence” within the Long Island Plastic Surgical Group, will cover all aspects of breast reconstruction surgery at the initial consultation, including nipple reconstruction options.
+One of our plastic and reconstructive surgeons here at the Breast Reconstruction Surgery Center, a “Center of Excellence” within the New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Groupp, will cover all aspects of breast reconstruction surgery at the initial consultation, including nipple reconstruction options.
 Together, our plastic and reconstructive surgeons will provide the necessary support each patient needs in this next stage of recovery from mastectomy or injury, while informing their decision regarding the type of nipple reconstruction that is right for them.

 Graft Nipple Reconstruction

 In a graft nipple reconstruction, our plastic surgeon will take skin from a donor site and attach it to the newly constructed breast.
 The donor site for the nipple can come from the nipple of the other breast in cases of a single-breast mastectomy, or from the earlobe or labia if a double mastectomy is being performed.
 The donor site for the areola can come from a variety of areas, including the scar from a flap reconstruction procedure, the crease of the buttock, or the inner thigh.